SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: Limitations

 \section{Limitations}

 \paragraph{Language and script diversity} SwissGov-RSD is limited to high-resource, closely related languages (German, French, Italian) and Latin scripts.
-As such, the generalizability of our findings to typologically more distant languages and those using non-Latin scripts remains untested in a realistic setting.
 Furthermore, the language pairs chosen for the dataset are English-centric.
+While this setting should be comparatively favorable, our results show that current models already struggle under these conditions.
+At the same time, the generalizability of our findings to typologically more distant languages and those using non-Latin scripts remains untested in a realistic setting.
 Due to the dataset's multi-parallel nature, future work could extend the annotation to other language combinations, although we note the high annotation cost.

 \paragraph{Annotation consistency} Annotation quality may vary across annotators.
 Ideally, multiple annotators per document pair for all samples would be used to ensure high reliability.
 Due to resource constraints, we relied on a two-annotator setup with overlap-based quality checks.